microsoft/tslint-microsoft-contrib/README.md

 ## Notice

-This project is read-only and [archive](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-archiving-repositories) mode.
+This project is in read-only and [archive](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-archiving-repositories) mode.

 ## Installation